 Colorado Springs is a bustling city of over 400,000 people.
-However, it’s also home to some beautiful natural landscapes that are begging for exploring – especially if you’re an outdoorsy person.
+However, it’s also home to some beautiful natural landscapes begging for exploring – especially if you’re outdoorsy.

 Kayaking in Colorado Springs offers the best of both worlds.
 If you want to experience what kayaking has to offer, then read on.

 We will share some of the best places to kayak in Colorado Springs.
 If you are up for the drive, you’ll want to check out some other unique places in Colorado on your next kayak adventure.